MicrosoftDocs/iis-docs/iis/extensions/configuring-application-request-routing-arr/cache-hierarchy-management-using-application-request-routing.md

 ## Step 1 - Configure disk cache.

-If you have not done so already, configure disk cache by following [this](configure-and-enable-disk-cache-in-application-request-routing.md)article.
+If you have not done so already, configure disk cache by following [this](configure-and-enable-disk-cache-in-application-request-routing.md) article.

 ## Step 2 - Define cache hierarchy.